 Water-borne, food-borne and other infectious diseases are common with more serious outbreaks occurring sometimes.

-- Use hygiene precautions, including careful and frequent hand washing.
+- Practice good hygiene, including careful and frequent hand washing.

 - Boil drinking water or drink bottled water.